-Email newsletters are messages that companies send regularly to their subscribers to inform them about updates, notify users about new articles on a blog, etc.
+Email newsletters are emails that companies send out regularly to their subscribers to inform them about product updates, new blog posts, reviews, and guides.

-Newsletters are an important part of a marketing strategy.
-They help to communicate with loyal audience, educate customers and return them to a website.
+Newsletters are an important part of an email marketing strategy.
+They are used to communicate with subscribers, educate them about a company’s product or service, and encourage them to return to your website.

 How to Create a Newsletter

-After your initial contact list is ready to use, you can start a newsletter.
+Once your contact email list is ready, you can start creating a newsletter.

-There are 12 steps to launch a newsletter email campaign.
-Let’s divide this process into 4 parts.
+There are 12 recommended steps for creating a newsletter for your email campaign.

-- What goals do you pursue by creating a newsletter?
+- What are your goals for sending a newsletter?

-- How does a newsletter fit your overall marketing strategy?
+- How does a newsletter fit into your overall marketing strategy?

-- Pick a proven email client for a bulk messaging
+- Choose an email service provider (ESP) for bulk messaging

 - Define a subject line and a sender name

-- What are the results of your campaign? (delivered, open rate…)
+- What are the results of your campaign? (number delivered, open rate, CTR)

-- How do they correlate with the average indicators for your market segment?
+- How do these results compare to the average indicators for your market segment?

 Clarify your plans before you create and send a newsletter.
-This approach will help you on both composing and analysis stages.
+This will help you compose the email and analyze your campaign results.